YeshwantBhat/GettingCleaningData/CodeBook.md

 All the measurements represent the mean value of a particular measurement for a particular combination of subject,activity.

+std - Standard Deviation

-01 tBodyAccmeanX  Mean value of Body acceleration in X-Axis and time domain.
+01 tBodyAccmeanX  - Mean value of Body acceleration in X-Axis and time domain.

-02 tBodyAccmeanY  Mean value of Body acceleration in Y-Axis and time domain.
+02 tBodyAccmeanY  - Mean value of Body acceleration in Y-Axis and time domain.

-03 tBodyAccmeanZ  Mean value of Body acceleration in Z-Axis and time domain.
+03 tBodyAccmeanZ  - Mean value of Body acceleration in Z-Axis and time domain.

-04 tBodyAccstdX   Mean value of Standard Deviation of Body acceleration in X-Axis and time domain.
+04 tBodyAccstdX   - Mean value of  std of Body acceleration in X-Axis and time domain.

 05 tBodyAccstdY